mattermost/docs/source/administration/command-line-tools.rst

     Commands to configure and synchronize AD/LDAP.

   Child Command
-    -  `mattermost ldap idmigrate`_ - Migrate the LDAP Id Attribute to a new value.
+    -  `mattermost ldap idmigrate`_ - Migrate the LDAP Id Attribute to a new value
     -  `mattermost ldap sync`_ - Synchronize now

 mattermost ldap idmigrate